thieu1995/mealpy/docs/source/pages/general/advances/saving_loading.rst

 	  "ub": [5, 10, 100, 30, ],
 	  "minmax": "min",
 	  "log_to": "console",
-	  "save_population": False,              # Default = True
+	  "save_population": True,              # Default = False
 	}

 However, as a warning, when your problem is too big.
 It will cause memory issues when running the model.
 Besides, "save_population" here means storing the population of each epoch in the model.history object.
 So it doesn't save the model to the file.
-When we want to save the model and load the model from file.
+When we want to save and load the optimizer from file.
 We need to use module io from mealpy.utils.